Interfaces [Beta]

 Beta

 An interface is an Ontology type that describes the shape of an object type and its capabilities.
-Interfaces provide object type polymorphism, allowing for consistent modeling of and interaction with object types that share a common shape.
+Interfaces allow for consistent modeling of and interaction with object types that share a common shape.
+For example, a Facility interface may include Facility Name and Location properties.
+Facility could be implemented by object types such as Airport, Manufacturing Plant, or Maintenance Hangar, which could each contain additional type-specific properties.

-An interface is composed of shared properties, interface link types, and metadata about the interface.
-An interface can be implemented by multiple object types and can extend one another to allow for composability.
-An interface can extend any number of other interfaces.
+An interface is composed of shared properties, link type constraints, and metadata about the interface.
+An interface can be implemented by multiple object types.

 Differences between interfaces and object types